 This collection of hymns for the singing Catholic congregation exemplifies the best of the genre.
 These songs are religiously orthodox, beautiful, sacred, and-for the most part-familiar.
-And here you will also find many more worthy hymn tunes and texts that are new to you.
+But here you will also find worthy hymn tunes and texts that are new to you.